TRMaram/AI_Workflow_Automation/Use_Case_2_Finance/README.md

 🧠 2.
 Gemini API Key
+* make an account if you dont have one
-Get your Gemini API key from: https://aistudio.google.com/app/apikey
+* Get your Gemini API key from: https://aistudio.google.com/app/apikey 🧠 2.
+Groq API Key
+* make an account
+* Get your Groq API key from: [Groq apikey](https://console.groq.com/keys)

 Save as an environment variable or in n8n credentials.